Almost local metrics on shape space of hypersurfaces in n-space: Special cases of almost local metrics

 \subsection{Conformal metrics}

-The conformal metrics correspond to almost local metrics $G^\Phi$ with $\Phi=\Phi(\on{Vol})$.
-For the case of planar curves these metrics have been treated in \cite{YezziMennucci2004,YezziMennucci2004a,YezziMennucci2005,Shah2008}. \cite{Shah2008} provides very interesting estimates on geodesic distance induced by metrics with $\Ph(\Vol)=\Vol$ and $e^{\Vol}$.
-The geodesic equation on $\on{Imm}(M,\mathbb R^n)$ is given by:
+The conformal metrics correspond to almost local metrics $G^\Ph$ where $\Ph$ depends only on the volume and not on the mean curvature.
+For the case of planar curves these metrics have been treated in \cite{YezziMennucci2004,YezziMennucci2004a,YezziMennucci2005,Shah2008}.
+Then \cite{Shah2008} provides very interesting estimates on geodesic distance induced by metrics with $\Ph(\v)=\v$ and $\Ph(\v)=e^{\v}$.
+The geodesic equation on $\on{Imm}(M,\mathbb R^n)$ is given by

 The conserved quantities are given by

 The horizontal part of the geodesic equation is given by